SENIOR ASSESSMENT PROGRAM

 - Willingness to partner with OASIS and Habitat for Humanity Orange County.

 In addition to these criteria, OASIS and Habitat Orange County reserve the right to select recipients according to affiliate budget and capacity.
 Applicants will be notified of their status after program staff have carried out a complete evaluation, which includes but is not limited to a financial underwriting process, home visit and home assessment.

 For more information about the program, how to qualify or apply, please contact the City's OASIS staff at 949-644-3244.

 ALZHEIMER'S CAREGIVER SUPPORT GROUPVirtual groups meeting daily.
 Call (844) 435-7259 for Zoom information.

 Meets via Zoom, on the on the 3rd Wednesday of the month at 6:30 p.m. and is for families who have experienced the death of a child or grandchildren.

 The mission of The Compassionate Friends: When a child dies, at any age, the family suffers intense pain and may feel hopeless and isolated.
 The Compassionate Friends provides highly personal comfort, hope, and support to every family experiencing the death of a son or a daughter, a brother or a sister, or a grandchild, and helps others better assist the grieving family.

-This group meets the 2nd & 4th Thursday of the month, 3-4:30pm and is open for people of all backgrounds suffering a loss.
+This group meets in-person the 2nd & 4th Thursday of the month, 3-4:30pm and is open for people of all backgrounds suffering a loss.